tamulib-dc-labs/docs/_sources/applications/dspace/dspace_importing_entities.rst.txt

 Creating Child Unit of Parent Unit
 ------------------------

 This will follow mostly the same process as before.
-However, once the csv files generate, you will need to go to the websites for the parent unit and copy all characters in the url after the last slash.
+However, you will need to go to the website for the parent unit and put the end of the url into one of the relation columns.
-Then go to the child unit's .csv and add that string at the end of each line after the last comma (creating another column).
-Make sure all children with the same url are from the same parent.
 This will link the child to the parent.